 You meet a guy for the first time, and he rubs you off the right way.
 He knows the right things to say, he is attractive, smells nice, and dresses responsibly.
-From the few chats, you both had you discovered he worked for a great firm.
-After the encounter with him, you were excited because he seemed so interested in you and asked for your phone number.
+From the initial conversation you've had with him, you discover he works for a great firm and has a lot to offer.
+After the encounter, you are excited because he seems interested in you and asked for your phone number.
 This guy is different, you say to yourself, he didn’t slide into my dm.

 Image courtesy of Unsplash

 The next day, you wait for your phone to ring, and nothing happens all day, not even a text.
 Well, it’s working hours, he is probably busy.
 Without knowing it, you are already making excuses for him.
 You wait patiently till about 7 pm, to give him some time to get home from work and call you or if you are in Lagos with the mad traffic, 10 pm.
 Still, nothing happens, and you then muster up the courage to send a text:

 With you thinking—‘so he is fine, and he didn’t contact me all day.’
 You then carry out an awkward conversation with him through text, awkward because you don’t feel right making the first move so to speak.
 This carries on for days, with him calling you when he can, and taking hours to respond to your messages, then *poof* he disappears into thin air.
 You may begin to question yourself: did I do something wrong?
 Am I not good enough?
 Maybe it’s my weight! (darn those Coldstone icecreams).
 A couple of days passes by, and you still don’t hear from him, then you know the inevitable has happened, you have been ghosted.

 Why do Men Ghost?